canada-ca/open-source-logiciel-libre/en/guides/importance-of-concept-case.md

-# The Importance of a Concept Case and Business Requirement
+# Developing a Concept Case for Open Source

 Prior to any form of development or acquisition, Business Owners should define both a Concept Case and a Business Requirement for any digital project.